Rafael-Julio-2242/Rafael-Julio-2242/README.md

   <li>Software Engineer </li>
 </ul>

-Someone whoo knows about codding and developing, i work today with Web Developing and bug bounty in free time
+Someone whoo knows about codding and developing, i work today with Full Stack Web Development

-Having Knowledge on a code language help's me in pentesting and bug bounty, so it ends up being ṕretty useful

 At the moment, a technology that I have been studying is Rust